Fully Sparse Fusion for 3D Object Detection: Methodology

 \subsection{Overall Architecture}

 The overall architecture of FSF is shown in Fig.~\ref{fig:framework}.
-The framework could be roughly divided into two parts: the Bi-Modal Query Generation module in \S\ref{sec:camera query generation} and the Bi-Modal Query Refinement module in \S\ref{sec:query_refinement}.
-The former generates queries specific to each modality.
-Afterwards, the latter aligns and refines the queries from different modalities to predict high-quality detection results.
+The framework is divided into two parts: the Bi-modal Instance Generation module in \S\ref{sec:inst_generation} and the Bi-modal Instance-based Prediction module in \S\ref{sec:inst_refine}.
+The Bi-modal Instance Generation module produces LiDAR instances in \S\ref{sec:lidar inst generation} and camera instances in \S\ref{sec:camera inst generation}.
+Then, the Bi-modal Instance-based Prediction module aligns the shape of the bi-modal instances and produces final bounding boxes based on these instances.